Sciatica

 Sciatica: What Is, Causes, Symptoms, Diagnostic, and Treatment

-What to Do To Avoid?
+What to do to Avoid?

 There is no single, 100% effective technique for preventing the development of degenerative spine diseaseTrusted Source or the occurrence of low back pain.
 The simplest methods that can significantly reduce the risk of nucleus pulposus hernia are: